x/columbia-bigd103-summer-2025/lessons/python/lists/slides.md

     print(f"I like {fruit}")
 ```

-Best when you just need the values!

 ::right::

 **Method 2: Index iteration**

+Use when you need the position too!

 ```python {monaco-run} {autorun: false}
 fruits = ["apple", "banana", "cherry"]